-By now maybe you’ve seen them: Words—big ones, meaningful—standing large on the mountains.
+A few springs ago, you might have seen four big, meaningful words standing tall on the mountains.
 Some came and went quickly.
 (You can only hang giant letters from a gondola cable for so long).
-Others will be there for a while.
-In all cases, they represent the intersection of values and art in iconic locations.
+Others stayed for a while.
+In all cases, they represent the intersection of values, principles and ideas that Aspen Snowmass holds close.
 But what’s the point?
-We believe there’s never been a more important time to proclaim from the mountaintops what we stand for.
-Be on the lookout for more—and consider stepping into the conversation.
+We believe there’s never been a more important time to proclaim from the mountaintops what we stand for, and embrace what brings us together as people.
 It’s #TheAspenWay.

-LoveNo one chooses love.
-It finds you.
-That’s the magic.
+Is love a choice you make, or something that chooses you?
+It’s both—that’s the magic.
 Aspen fell for Gay Ski Week in the 1970s.
-Only regret not finding each other sooner.
-Only question now is how we open our hearts even bigger.
+Only regret is not finding each other sooner.
+The question now is how we open our hearts even bigger.
 Not just to people, but to the whole world around us.
-Love—it’s #TheAspenWay.
+Love—it's #TheAspenWay.

-RespectRespect requires more than leaving things be.
-Sometimes it means sticking up for something.
+RESPECTRespect requires more than leaving things be.
+Sometimes it means taking a stand for something.
 Like the environment, so the next generation can ski or ride.
-Or the value of science and the certainty of fact.
-Or even each other.
-Respect—it’s #TheAspenWay.
+Or the value of science and the certainty of facts.
+Because the mountains were here first.
+Respect—It’s #TheAspenWay.

-CommitThat knot in your stomach?
-It's a sign you’re about to do something uncomfortable, risky even.
-Could be dropping into the halfpipe or riding a chairlift for the first time.
-Could be heading to a street protest or speaking up when it’s not easy.
+COMMITThat knot in your stomach?
+It’s a sign you’re about to do something uncomfortable, risky even.
+Could be dropping into a big line or heading to a peaceful protest.
+Could be speaking up when it’s not easy or listening when it’s even harder.
 Bottom line: it’s always worth it.
-Commit—it’s #TheAspenWay.
+Commit—it's #TheAspenWay.